 If your air conditioner ices over, the area to focus on is the evaporator coil within the condenser unit.
 There are two typical reasons the coil could freeze.
 First, the airflow through the coil is restricted.
 Your AC is trying to push more cold air through the space than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
 Eventually the frozen water can cause damage to the components of the system.

 If this is not the case, a frozen AC may be due to a shortage of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to properly transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.

 If your air conditioner has stopped running properly and shows visible signs of frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

 - View other areas of your AC through which air flows to make sure air is not restricted.
 Make sure your air filters are clean and all the registers and vents are open.

-- Cocoa has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and arrange your air conditioner service.
+- Melbourne has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and arrange your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be dealt with by AC professionals.